 We also had a baby, this beautiful boy.
 He was only a few months old, and we’d been fostering him for a very short time.
 Maybe a few weeks.
 But I was already in love with him.
 I mean, he was just so adorable, so precious.

-And they take away the baby.
+And they took away Daniel and the baby.

 My heart was broken.

 I just lost it.
 Sobbing.
 I was an absolute wreck.

 I mean, they took the baby right out of my arms.

 You know, when you do daycare and foster care, it’s gonna happen.
 Anyone with a phone — or the internet — can report someone for child abuse.

 Good or bad, that’s just how it works.